 Bicycle shops that do repairs are considered essential businesses and remain open.
 They were placed in the category with auto, motorcycle, and motorized wheelchair and scooter repair services.

-State parks are closed for two weeks, starting March 25 and lasting until April 8.
+State parks are closed for two weeks, starting March 25 and lasting indefinitely.
 That includes trails.
 Also closed are all facilities, including trails, managed by the Washington State Department of Fish and Wildlife, and Washington Department of Natural Resources through at least April 8.

 In explaining the DNR closures, Commissioner of Public Lands Hilary Franz said: “This was not an easy decision.
 We treasure our forests and trails and beaches as places of rejuvenation and refuge from the chaos of daily life.
 But, I cannot ignore the unfortunate reality of what we saw this weekend: crowded trails, people shoulder to shoulder, and large gatherings.
 This behavior undercuts the sacrifices that Washingtonians of all means and ability are making in order to adhere to social distancing.

 For biking, the DNR closure affects all the trails on Tiger Mountain among many others.
 The state parks closure includes the Palouse to Cascades State Park Trail.

 All camping at state parks, as well as DNR and fish and wildlife areas, has been suspended until April 30.

 Locally, King County has closed its parks, trail heads, trails, and playgrounds,

 although people can still use the trails.
 King County has suffered 100 deaths from coronavirus as of Wednesday; it’s the hardest hit county in the state.